blackberry/ECMA5Extend/README.md

 - event system

 Some of these are coming in ECMA6, and it will take years for browsers to implement it, plus the syntax changes.
-This is why, after many painful months, we've developed ExtendJS.
+This is why, after many painful projects, we've developed ExtendJS.

+Unlike other "extend-like" projects, this one relies on Object creation and manipulation tools provided by ECMA5, including Object.create and Object.defineProperty.
+This project does not encourage the use of the "new" keyword.

 # Why inheritance